Likelike: Marriage to Archibald Scott Cleghorn

 Likelike married Archibald Scott Cleghorn, a businessman from Scotland almost twice her age, on September 22, 1870; Cleghorn was 35, and Likelike was 19.
 They were married in an Anglican ceremony officiated by Reverend Charles George Williamson, rector of St. Andrew's Cathedral.
 The wedding was at Washington Place, her sister Liliʻuokalani's residence.
 Cleghorn had fathered daughters Rose, Helen and Annie with his part-Hawaiian mistress (Elizabeth Lapeka Pauahi Grimes) before the marriage, and Likelike accepted the children.

 The couple initially lived in a mansion on Emma Street, the present-day site of The Pacific Club, in Honolulu.
 Likelike gave birth to their daughter, Kaʻiulani, on October 16, 1875.
 Liliʻuokalani wrote that Kaʻiulani "was at once recognized as the hope of the Hawaiian people, as the only direct heir by birth to the throne."
 The long-awaited future heir to the throne was christened by Bishop Alfred Willis at the pro-cathedral of St. Andrew's on December 25, 1875.
 Princess Ruth Keʻelikōlani and the king and queen were her godparents.
 Keʻelikōlani gave 10 acre of her land in Waikīkī (outside Honolulu) to her goddaughter.
 The family sold their Honolulu property in 1878 and moved to the beachfront district of Waikīkī, where Cleghorn built a family estate which Likelike named ʻĀinahau (cool land).

 Kaʻiulani was the couple's only child.
 Likelike had a miscarriage in June 1877 on a ship en route to San Francisco, California, and may have had another miscarriage after a fall from a horse before her final illness.

 Like her sister Lydia's marriage to John Owen Dominis, her marriage to Cleghorn was bittersweet.
 Victorian gentlemen expected to be the lord of their castle, their servants, their children, and their wives.
 Hawaiian nobility (aliʻi), however, were raised to rule others.
 Cleghorn could be blustery and demanding; on several occasions, the princess returned to the island of Hawaii and refused to return until they reconciled.

 Likelike was vivacious and well-liked, and her home was open to important people from all over the world.
 She had a reputation as a gracious hostess at her ʻĀinahau estate.
 Likelike was au courant with the latest fashions, ordering dresses and clothing from San Francisco and Paris.
-She was known be imperious and quick-tempered, once striking a groom with a whip for not keeping the carriage properly polished.
+She was known to be imperious and quick-tempered, once striking a groom with a whip for not keeping the carriage properly polished.
 Likelike was baptized and confirmed in the Anglican Church of Hawaii in 1882.